THIS PROJECT HAS NOW FINISHED, AS OF 01/04/2020

-The participants of the Women at the Centre project are mostly residents of Camden, City of London, Islington, Kensington and Chelsea, Lambeth, Lewisham, Southwark, Wandsworth and Westminster.
-They are drawn from the following ethnic groups Arab, Asian (Bangladeshi and Pakistani), Black African (incl.
-Somali), Chinese and Gypsy and Irish Travellers.
-The two main delivery partners are Hopscotch (lead partner) and Refugee Women’s Association, and the other partners providing specific support to participants are All Dimension, Gateway, Women like Us and Working Men’s College.
+The participants of the Women at the Centre project were mostly residents of Camden, City of London, Islington, Kensington and Chelsea, Lambeth, Lewisham, Southwark, Wandsworth and Westminster.
+They were drawn from the following ethnic groups: Arab, Asian (Bangladeshi and Pakistani), Black African (incl.
+Somali), Chinese and Roma and Irish Travellers.
+The two main delivery partners were Hopscotch (lead partner) and Refugee Women’s Association, and the other partners that provided specific support to participants were All Dimension, Gateway, Women like Us and Working Men’s College.

-The Women at the Centre project takes participants through a structured journey of individualised culturally sensitive and multi-lingual support and we expect to work with most women for a two-year cycle.
-At the same time, the project engages with employers across all the targeted boroughs in the following specific sectors: Retail, Catering and Health and Social Care.
-We work with employers to encourage them to develop part-time and flexible jobs and to raise their awareness regarding the positive aspects of employing a diverse workforce, more representative of the various local communities.
+The Women at the Centre project took participants through a structured journey of individualised, culturally sensitive and multi-lingual support.
+We expected to work with most women for a two-year cycle.
+At the same time, the project engaged with employers across all the targeted boroughs in the following specific sectors: Retail, Catering and Health & Social Care.
+We worked with employers to encourage them to develop part-time and flexible jobs and to raise their awareness regarding the positive aspects of employing a diverse workforce, more representative of the various local communities.

-Our outcomes are about improving the life skills of disadvantaged BAME women, increasing their ability to access sustainable employment opportunities, increasing employers’ awareness of the barriers they face and enhancing well-being and resilience at personal, familial and community level.
-The project is delivered in community centres, children’s centres, training organisations and on work premises in the nine boroughs.
+Our outcomes were focussed on improving the life skills of disadvantaged BAME women, increasing their ability to access sustainable employment opportunities, increasing employers’ awareness of the barriers they face and enhancing well-being and resilience simultaneously at a personal, familial and community level.
+The project was delivered in community centres, children’s centres, training organisations and on work premises in the nine boroughs.

-You can join the project if you are:
+You could join the project if you are: